 However, this stabilizer does a fine job of dampening vibration and makes a perfect addition to this package.

-After spending some one-on-one time at the range with the Diamond Prism, I can honestly say that there was a lot to like.
+After spending some one-on-one time at the range with the Diamond Bow, I can honestly say that there was a lot to like.

-I do not recall a time when I have shot or reviewed a youth bow that I was this impressed with, and any young archer will surely find favor in this bow.
+I do not recall a time when I have shot or reviewed a youth bow that I was this impressed with, and any young archer will surely find favor in this bow and its extreme versatility.

-I found little to be lacking from the Prism in design or function.
+I found little to be lacking from the Prism in design, function, or versatility.
 My only grievances toward this bow were in the form of accessories, all of which can be replaced to suit any archer’s personal tastes.

 If I were to have any suggestions for Diamond regarding the Prism, it would be that the addition of a wrist sling and a more pronounced grip would be welcomed.

-However, with all things considered, the Prism would make the perfect bow for any youth archer, and offers a level of adjustability that you likely will be hard-pressed to find in any other youth bow.
+However, with all things considered, the Prism would make the perfect bow for any developing archers and offers a level of adjustability that you likely will be hard-pressed to find in any other youth bow.

 While the bow’s 295 FPS IBO speed certainly makes it no speed demon, it is more than adequate for any type of hunting or level of target archery.